 #1 Alan Shearer (260 goals)

-Shearer made his debut for Southampton in 1986 after rising up the club’s youth ranks and joined Blackburn Rovers in 1992 for a then record fee of £3.6 million, when the Premier League era dawned.
-Shearer bagged more than 30 goals in three of his four seasons at Ewood Park, before joing Newcastle United in 1996, the club he supported as a child.
+Shearer made his debut for Southampton in 1986 after rising up the club’s youth ranks and joined Blackburn Rovers in 1992 for a then-record fee of £3.6 million when the Premier League era dawned.
+Shearer bagged more than 30 goals in three of his four seasons at Ewood Park, before joining Newcastle United in 1996, the club he supported as a child.

-Shearer became the Golden Boot winner in three consecutive seasons, 1994/95, 1995/96 with Blackburn and 1996/97 with Newcastle.
-The 1994/95 season with Blackburn was defined as the epitome for Shearer, as he lead Rovers to the league title and went onto become the Player of the Season.
-Shearer regularly hit double-digit marks in seven of his 10 seasons donning the iconic Black and White stripes, and is yet labelled the ‘greatest ever striker for the Magpies’.
+Shearer became the Golden Boot winner in three consecutive seasons, 1994/95, 1995/96 with Blackburn, and 1996/97 with Newcastle.
+The 1994/95 season with Blackburn was defined as the epitome for Shearer, as he led Rovers to the league title and became the Player of the Season.
+Shearer regularly hit double-digit marks in seven of his ten seasons donning the iconic Black and White stripes and is yet labeled the ‘greatest ever striker for the Magpies’.

 - Five Youngest Ballon D’Or Winners in History of Football